Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/_index.md

 ---
-    title: Application integration
+    title: "Application integration"
-    linkTitle: Application integration,
+    linkTitle: "Application integration"
     weight: 140
----
-This section provides information on using the following services and features in {{< TransferCFT/axwayvariablesComponentShortName  >}}:
+---This section provides information on using the following services and features in {{< TransferCFT/axwayvariablesComponentShortName  >}}:

 [About the CFTUTIL interface](../c_intro_userinterfaces/about_cftutil) - Describes the CFTUTIL command line utility used in Transfer CFT.